 Barbara B. Hackett Elementary (placeholder) offers a balanced academic program with attention to reading comprehension, mathematical reasoning, and social development.
 Teachers make use of intervention and support systems for students who need additional help sooner.

 Enrichment in STEM, arts or languages is available, which helps broaden students’ learning experiences.
 Many parents highlight its welcoming climate and the consistent efforts to encourage student responsibility and growth.
 For families seeking a school focused on both achievement and character building, this is a good option.
-Check here
+To read more about this school, please refer to its official website.

 8. Elkin Elementary (Placeholder)